×

 Steps for Filing a Workers’ Compensation Claim

-A Charlotte workers’ compensation lawyer for truck drivers at Waple & Houk Law will guide you through the claims process.
+A Charlotte workers’ compensation lawyer at Waple & Houk Law will guide you through the claims process.

 1. Report Your Injury to Your Supervisor